brettdh/libcmm/README.txt

 more).
 Examples include cmm_select, cmm_setsockopt, cmm_getpeername,
 cmm_read, etc.

-/* THE FUNCTIONS DESCRIBED IN THIS SECTION ARE AND ARE NOT IMPLEMENTED
- * IN THE CURRENT VERSION, AND ARE PROBABLY NO LONGER NEEDED,
- * SINCE THE ERROR-HANDLING IS NOW DONE IN THE LIBRARY. */ We provide two functions to help applications deal with failed network operations.
-Firstly, the cmm_check_label function returns 0 if the given label is available; if the label is unavailable, it returns CMM_DEFERRED and registers the supplied thunk (or CMM_FAILED if no thunk is supplied).
-If an operation fails in the middle of its system call (for example, due to a network becoming unavailable), we simply pass the error back to the caller.
-This error must be dealt with by the application, since a portion of the original message buffer may have been sent.
-Applications can use cmm_check_label to inform their error-handling code.
-Secondly, the cmm_reset function restores an mc_socket to the state just after cmm_connect was called, before any network operations have occurred.
-The next cmm_send (or similar) will attempt to connect the socket and run the application-specific label-up callback.
-This is useful when recovering from an error in a non-deferrable function - cmm_read, for example.

 Thunks may be cancelled with the cmm_thunk_cancel function.
 It flags all thunks matching the handler function pointer as cancelled and, optionally, invokes the deleter function on their stored arguments.

-Describing label preferences:
-[Could be done manually or by the connection scout] The API reads in a configuration file to determine if some interfaces are 'superior' than others.
-This helps the API to dynamically choose a better interface if multiple are available.
-Check the sample configuration file for format.